Eiluned Lewis: After 1979

 Lewis's Dew on the Grass was republished in 1984 by the Boydell Press in their "Book Masters" series, with an introduction by poet and critic Glenn Cavaliero.
-In 1996 Cavaliero also compiled and edited A Companionable Talent, a selection of Lewis's occasional pieces, short stories, poems, articles and also her Memoirs, hitherto unpublished.
+In 1996, Cavaliero also compiled and edited A Companionable Talent, a selection of Lewis's occasional pieces, short stories, poems, articles and also her Memoirs, hitherto unpublished.
 Dew in the Grass and The Captain's Wife were reprinted in 2008, with new introductions by Katie Gramich, for the Honno Press series Welsh Women's Classics.

 Lewis's poem "Sing Happy Child" with music by the composer Gaynor Roberts, performed and recorded on 14 December 2019 in St.David's Hall, Cardiff was heard on BBC Wales on Christmas Day 2019.
 Some of her individual poems, especially "Ship's Sirens" and "The Bride Chest", have been anthologised and are often taught in schools.

 Personal life

-In February 1937 Lewis she married engineer and writer W. Graeme Hendrey.
+In February 1937, Lewis married engineer and writer W. Graeme Hendrey.
 They had one daughter, Katrina.
-Lewis died in 1979, aged 78 years.
+Lewis died in 1979, aged 78.